coveo-labs/coveo-mcp-server/README.md

    This command installs the package in editable mode (`-e`) and includes the extra development dependencies (`[dev]`), such as pytest, which are defined in the `pyproject.toml` file.

 ## Testing
-This project includes comprehensive unit tests for all API functions and MCP tools.
+This project includes comprehensive unit tests for all API functions and MCP tools, plus transport mode testing.

 ### Running Tests
 To run the tests and generate a coverage report: